Mughal6t9/Blood-Group-Detection-by-using-Images/README.md

+Any issue face to run this project contact me on social media platform thanks

 Blood Group Detection System
 Overview
 This project is a web-based application that detects blood groups from images of blood samples using YOLOv8 object detection model.
 The system provides a professional hospital report with patient information, detected blood group, and a QR code for verification.